Fordi/ion-oauth2-example/README.md

 0 `/oauth/signout` - Deletes the `ion_access_token` cookie.
 - A default handler for static files and 404's

-## Scopes

-- `geocode` - Make geocode requests
-- `archives:read` - List and download the user's asset archives
-- `archives:write` - Create and delete the user's asset archives
-- `assets:list` - List the metadata for all of the user's assets
-- `assets:read` - Read metadata and access the tiled data for the user's assets
-- `assets:source` -  the uploaded source data for the user's assets
-- `assets:write` - Create, modify, and delete the user's assets
-- `exports:read` - List the user's asset exports
-- `exports:write` - Export the user's assets
-- `profile:read` - Read the user's  username, email address, avatar, and storage quota
-- `tokens:read` - List the user's tokens and see their scopes and assets
-- `tokens:write` - Create and delete the user's tokens, modify what a token can access

 ## IonOAuthClient

 `docs/common/IonOAuthClient.mjs` provides a simple API for server-backed and less clients to use: